Problem Motivation

 - Built space-time interpolation (e.g., Space-Time Kriging) to infer pollution at unmonitored locations/times.

-- Robustness: monthly hotspot prediction achieves 95% precision and 88% recall with 50% simulated sensor failure; tolerant to label noise and device drift.
+- Hotspot prediction achieves 95% precision, 88% recall with 50% simulated sensor failure.

-- Mechanistic insight: a companion model explains 65% of transient hotspots, highlighting policy-relevant drivers.
+- Mechanistic insight: companion model explains 65% of transient hotspots, highlighting policy-relevant drivers.

 Unified city-scale pipeline